apache/inlong-website/docs/design_and_concept/the_format_in_inlong.md

 ![](img/format_and_flink.png)

-As shown in FIG :

-In Flink SQL , when reading and writing data , both adopt the form of Row , whose internal is an Object array `Object[]` , and each element in the array represents a field of the Flink table .
+As shown in the figure, in Flink SQL, when reading and writing data, it adopts the form of Row.
+Inside it is an Object array `Object[]`, and each element in the array represents a field of the Flink table.
 The information about field type , name and precision is marked by `Schema` .

 Format provides two interfaces : SerializationSchema and DeserializationSchema :
 - When Flink writes data to MQ , it needs to serialize `Flink Row` into `key-value` / `csv` / `Json` format .
 Then call the method of `SerializationSchema#serialize` .
 Data will be serialized into Byte[] , which can be written to MQ .